 And in a statement at the RSA 2016 Conference in San Francisco, Brad Smith, president of Microsoft and Director of the Company's Legal Department, explained that the company is trying to strike a balance between supporting the government and protecting its users.
 He then gave some examples to prove it.

-Mr Smith revealed that, following the Paris attacks in November 2015, the company had contacted the French authorities and given that had for the suspects.
-A request was made by the French authorities and after careful consideration of all requests, Microsoft decided to deliver the data.
-Authorities had the data of the suspects in less than 30 minutes.
+Mr Smith revealed that following the Paris 2015 attacks in November, the company contacted the French authorities and gave information that he had of the suspects.
+A request was made by the French authorities and, after careful consideration of all the requests, Microsoft decided to deliver the data.
+The authorities had in their hands the data of suspects in less than 30 minutes.

 "One thing we have not mentioned before is the days and weeks following the terrorist attacks in Paris.
 "Microsoft has received 14 legitimate requests for data on suspected terrorists in France and Belgium," Smith said.